Did your team start off tight-knit and close, but there’s been a drop in productivity?

 #4 – Team Spirit

-Corporate wellbeing coach Tony Nealeexplains that doing a great job involves more than just the next paycheck.
-He goes on to say “it is also about helping coworkers to achieve a common goal.
-Team building offers a way to turn jobs into careers and offices into home away from home.
+Corporate wellbeing coach Tony Neale explains that doing a great job involves more than just the next paycheck.
+He goes on to say “It is also about helping coworkers to achieve a common goal.
+Team building offers a way to turn jobs into careers and offices into a home away from home.
 Any opportunity to engage in professional team building should be seen as a priceless investment in your company.”